Xiaomi Mi Note

-The Xiaomi Mi Note series are smartphones (or phablets) made by Xiaomi.
-The series include the Mi Note and Mi Note Pro.
+The Xiaomi Mi Note series are smartphones (or phablets) manufactured by Xiaomi.
+The original Mi Note was released in January 2015 and shipped with Android 4.4.4, later receiving an official update to Android 6.0 Marshmallow with MIUI.
+The series includes the Mi Note and Mi Note Pro.
 On October 25, 2016, the Xiaomi Mi Note 2 was released.
-The Mi Note 3, which has a Snapdragon 660 and a Curved 5.5 inch screen was released in September 2017, followed by further models.
+The Mi Note 3, featuring a Snapdragon 660 processor and a 5.5-inch curved display, was released in September 2017, followed by additional models.